wbrowar/workbench/README.md

 ## Documentation

-Documentation can be found in the [GitHub wiki](http://starter.wbrowar.com/)
+Documentation can be found at [starter.wbrowar.com](https://starter.wbrowar.com/)

 ## Credits